 We imaged the field using the Advanced CCD Imaging Spectrometer-S (ACIS-S) detector onboard the \textit{Chandra X-ray Observatory} (CXO).
 The observations began at $T + 12.7$~days with a total exposure time of 16.4~ks (ObsID: 29380; PI: Troja).
 Data were reprocessed and analysed using the \texttt{CIAO} software package \citep[\mbox{v.
 4.16;}][]{Fruscione2006} and the calibration database files (\texttt{caldb}; v.
 4.11.5).
 Absolute astrometry was corrected using four common sources with the PS1 catalogue \citep{Magnier2020}.

-Within the FXRT localization, a single X-ray source is detected at RA (J2000) = 16$^{\mathrm{h}}$21$^{\mathrm{m}}$48.25$^{\mathrm{s}}$, Dec (J2000)=+25$^\circ$45$^\prime$47.18$^{\prime\prime}$ with a 1\,$\sigma$ positional uncertainty of 0.3\arcsec.
-This position is consistent with the optical localization and confirms its association with the X-ray afterglow.
+Within the FXRT localisation, a single X-ray source is detected at RA (J2000) = 16$^{\mathrm{h}}$21$^{\mathrm{m}}$48.25$^{\mathrm{s}}$, Dec (J2000)=+25$^\circ$45$^\prime$47.18$^{\prime\prime}$ with a 1\,$\sigma$ positional uncertainty of 0.3\arcsec.
+This position is consistent with the optical localisation and confirms its association with the X-ray afterglow.

 The source brightness was estimated by performing aperture photometry using a circular source region with a radius of 1.5\arcsec\ and estimating the background from a source-free concentric annulus with inner and outer radii of 6\arcsec\ and 25\arcsec, respectively.
-We measured a total of 65.9 net counts and, after correcting for point spread function (PSF) losses, we derived a net count rate of ${(4.4 \pm 0.5) \times 10^{-3}\,\mathrm{cts}\,\mathrm{s}^{-1}}$ in the 0.5--8~keV energy band.
+We measured a total of 65.9 net counts and, after correcting for point spread function (PSF) losses, we derived a net count rate of ${(4.4 \pm 0.5) \times 10^{-3}\,\mathrm{cts}\,\mathrm{s}^{-1}}$ in the 0.5-8~keV energy band.
 This was converted into flux by fitting the spectrum with an absorbed power-law (model \texttt{tbabs$\times$pegpwrlw}).
-Based on the best fit model with ${N_{\mathrm{H}} = 4.35 \times 10^{20} \mathrm{~cm}^{-2}}$ \citep{Willingale2013} and photon index of $\Gamma_{\mathrm{X}} = 1.7\pm0.4$, we derive an unabsorbed flux $F_{\mathrm{X}} = (9.3^{+1.2}_{-1.1}) \times 10^{-14}\ \mathrm{erg\ s^{-1}\ cm^{-2}}$ in the 0.3--10~keV band.
+Based on the best fit model with ${N_{\mathrm{H}} = 4.35 \times 10^{20} \mathrm{~cm}^{-2}}$ \citep{Willingale2013} and photon index of $\Gamma_{\mathrm{X}} = 1.7\pm0.4$, we derive an unabsorbed flux $F_{\mathrm{X}} = (9.3^{+1.2}_{-1.1}) \times 10^{-14}\ \mathrm{erg\ s^{-1}\ cm^{-2}}$ in the 0.3-10~keV band.